 "Hate" is a strong word, which is why I never use it lightly.
-In fact, there are only two instances that I can say it with conviction: One is regarding bananas (personally, I'll never understand how anyone can eat them).
+In fact, there are only two instances in which I can say it with conviction.
+One is regarding bananas.
+(I'll never understand how anyone can eat them.)
 The other?
 Being cold.
 I hate being cold.
 However, one thing I do like is dressing for the cold.

-Curating an outfit for subzero conditions is often regarded as one of the biggest fashion dilemmas going.
-However, with a bit of advice from yours truly, you take on the elements with all the knack of a pro snowboarder but with all the sartorial prowess of a pro street styler.
+Curating an outfit for sub-zero conditions is often regarded as one of the biggest fashion dilemmas going.
+But with a bit of advice from yours truly, you can take on the elements with all the knack of a pro snowboarder but with all the sartorial prowess of a pro street styler.

-Be it a cable knit, a roll-neck or one of Zara's natty hits, jumpers are a winter-style given.
+Be it a cable-knit, a roll-neck or one of Zara's latest hits, jumpers are a winter-style given.
 Keep scrolling to see the unexpected but also the best cold-weather clothing I swear by.
 How do I know?
-Because I pull these items out of hibernation every year as soon as the centigrade drops.
+Because I live in Scotland, I pull these items out of hibernation every year as soon as the centigrade drops.
 No need to thank me, but should you feel so inclined, please don't do so with banana bread.

-As far as we're concerned, the risk of winding up looking like the Michelin Man is a risk worth taking in the pursuit of warmth in winter.
-But with the fashion seal of approval, you can now pop on a puffer jacket with pride.
+Style Notes: As far as I'm concerned, the risk of winding up looking like the Michelin Man is worth taking in the pursuit of warmth in winter.
+But with the fashion seal of approval, you can now pop on a padded coat with new-found pride.

-An all-in-one is extremely effective at keeping the heat, but more importantly, it's great at keeping the chill out.
-What's even better is that the current trick du jour is to layer them with roll-necks.
+Style Notes: An all-in-one is extremely effective at keeping in the heat, but more importantly, it's great at keeping the chill out.
+What's even better is that the current trick du jour is to layer one with a roll-neck.
 Even toastier.

-We all remember the episode of Friends where Ross gets too hot in his leather pants, so he takes them off, only to find that they won't pull back on.
+Style Notes: We all remember the episode of Friends where Ross gets too hot in his leather pants, so he takes them off, only to find that they won't pull back on.
 Amongst the hilarity, there's an element of truth: Leather keeps you warm.
-Make like Alexa Chung and invest in a leather shirt (you could even layer a roll-neck underneath).
+I suggest investing in pair of leather trousers stat.

-It's not often that the latest It shoes are also ones you could wear to drive a dogsled, so I'm elated that chunky boots (usually found with rubberised soles) are on winter's style index.
-Seek out styles with luxe details: buckles, contrasting laces or pretty hues.
+Style Notes: It's not often that the latest It shoes are also ones you could actually wear in a snowstorm, so I'm elated that chunky boots (usually found with rubberised soles) are on winter's style index.
+Seek out styles that sit above the ankle to ensure there's zero risk of drafts.